oblivia-simplex/Narrativity/1_joyce.md

 unity as more than provisional?
 Can we not tell without it?

-\"We build ourselves through the world and each through other, and this proceeds to death as the world alters with experience.\" The bodies in this plot are not distinct, either from one another or from their ground, they emerge to make themselves, enjoy a transitory closure, and then resolve again into a ground which offers further figures. \"When the biology of your body breaks down, the skin has to be cut so as to give access to the inside.
+"We build ourselves through the world and each through other, and this proceeds to death as the world alters with experience."
+The bodies in this plot are not distinct, either from one another or from their ground, they emerge to make themselves, enjoy a transitory closure, and then resolve again into a ground which offers further figures.
+"When the biology of your body breaks down, the skin has to be cut so as to give access to the inside.
 Later it has to be sewn back like memory, when it may house all knowledge.
 Memory is our comfort and our attire.
 Fashioned with our hands it is the accomplishment of our dreams and lapses; always a meaningful pattern though never an abiding one; a shifting harmony of sub-patterns.
-Pretend I\'m lost and try to find me.\"
+Pretend I'm lost and try to find me."

 Because I wish to work comprehensively with the world which I inhabit,